aroberge/friendly-traceback-docs/docs/source/repl.rst

    :scale: 60 %
    :alt: Screen capture of syntax error

-So, this didn't work, but you'd like to find out why.
+So, this didn't work, but you'd like to find out why -- and possibly how to fix the problem.

     >>> why()